Infrared Remote Control: The Story Behind the Click That Changed Everything

 In this article, we’ll explain exactly who invented the infrared remote control, how the technology evolved, the patents that made it work, and why it still matters in an era of touchscreens and voice assistants.

-Let’s return to where it all started, not with Netflix, but with Nikola Tesla’s boat.
+Let’s return to where it all started.

 The Surprising Origins: From Tesla’s Boat to Zenith’s Flashlight